-Babá Ken teaches African percussion, instrumental techniques and music appreciation to students of all ages in schools, colleges, community centers, and private lessons.
-He is an instructor at UC Berkeley’s Young Musicians Program.
-His classes spread an uplifting message of positive, shared cultural values and bring the healing magic of African music to everyone.
+Babá Ken teaches African percussion, instrumental techniques and music appreciation to students of all ages in schools, colleges, community centers, drum circles, and private lessons.
+He has served for 8 years as an instructor at UC Berkeley’s Young Musicians Program.
+His classes share positive cultural values and bring the joy and healing magic of African music to everyone.

-He presides with appreciation and joy at special occasions such as weddings, celebrations, and community gatherings.
+He presides with appreciation and dignity at special occasions such as weddings, celebrations, and community gatherings.

-Contact Babá Ken to talk about booking concerts, special occasions, workshops, classes and lessons.
+Contact us to talk about booking concerts, special occasions, workshops, classes and lessons.